hosua/Folder-Organizer-Tool/README.md

 5/27/2021 - User now has the option to either move or remove files for the first 2 options.
 Unalphabetize folders renamed to extract folders as it is a better description for what it does. - v0.7.1-alpha

+5/30/2021 - Fixed show directory to now refresh every time changes are made.
+Fixed a few text outputs that were not behaving correctly. - v0.7.2-alpha

 DISCLAIMER:
 There are likely bugs present in this program.
 It worked for me, but it has only been tested a few times so please back up your files before using this tool!